MauriceDroll/LLM_Scene_Docker/README.md

 git push
 ```

-## Exercise 3: Implement methods for picking and placing objects
+## Exercise 3 (optional): Implement methods for picking and placing objects
 In this exercise, you will implement methods for picking and placing objects.
 You can use ```complex_movement_example(robot, pose)``` from ```r2e_tutorial/src/example.py``` as a starting point.